 Authentication is required for the majority of the Buf CLI commands that interact with the Buf Schema Registry (BSR).
-You can store authentication information locally in two ways:
+There are two main ways to authenticate:

 BUF_TOKEN